shahrilgithub/BELISAKAN/index.md

 ## Selamat datang ke Belisakan.com

-Pihak Belisakan sedang memperhalusi sistem dan fungsi berkaitan dengan belisakan.com , Kami akan lancarkan belisakan.com pada masa terdekat terima kasih kerana sokongan anda kepada kami.
+Team Belisakan sedang memperhalusi sistem dan fungsi berkaitan dengan belisakan.com , Kami akan lancarkan belisakan.com pada masa terdekat terima kasih kerana sokongan anda kepada kami.

+## Welcome to Belisakan.com

+We Belisakan Team is refining the system and functions related to belisakan.com, We will launch belisakan.com in the near future thanks for your support to us.